 Companies are charged an evaluation fee for the evaluation of products against the admission criteria for the Italian Input List.
-The evaluation fee applicable to product applications for the Italian Input List must be paid right after the submission of the product application.
-Only once FiBL has received the bank transfer receipt, the product evaluation will be effected.
+The evaluation fee applicable to product applications for the Italian Input List must be paid right after the invoice has been sent to the company.